 To go along with the white chili, I made some of this Cinnamon Sugar Cornbread.

-I topped the white chili with shredded Monterey Jack cheese and cilantro.
+I topped the slow cooker white chili with chicken with shredded Monterey Jack cheese and cilantro.
 I put the leftovers into small containers in the freezer so that I can warm it up for lunch!